 On the television drama White Collar, convicted forger, conman, and art thief Neal Caffrey cuts a deal with FBI Agent Peter Burke – instead of serving the remaining years of his prison sentence in jail, Caffrey will assist Burke in his investigations of “white collar” crimes.
 The conman suggested the alliance after his girlfriend Kate Moreau unceremoniously ended their relationship.
 Despite having only four months left on his sentence, Caffrey escapes from his maximum-security cell to find Moreau, only to discover an empty wine bottle and the prospect of spending another four years in prison.

 “Catherine the Great had a room in her palace in St. Petersburg made entirely out of amber,” Neal Caffrey explains to Peter Burke.
 Both the room and the palace were looted during World War II by the Nazis.
-“One of the things they took was an amber music box.”
+According to Caffrey, “One of the things they took was an amber music box.”

 During season one of the television series, Neal Caffrey draws zig-zagged lines over a map of Europe to represent the rumored journey that the priceless item took after it was pilfered by the Germans.
 One of it stops was the Amalienbog Palace in Copenhagen, where everyone believes it was then stolen by Caffrey.
 In actuality, the music box slipped through his fingers and eventually found its way to the Italian Consulate in New York City.